o____ ### ##### #####

 Anatomy of a Program Card

-Program cards have a title bar along the top that contains the program’s name and an icon representing its discipline.
+Program cards have a title bar along the top that contains, from left to right:

 Below the title bar are a number of boxes, each representing a subroutine.
-There are three types of subroutines:
+There are several types of subroutines:

 In between subroutines, programs may also have comments.
 Comments are just flavor text with no effect on the game, but sometimes they might help explain more complex cards.